JaapHinke/iottum/push-api/index.md

 ### Fields included in _occupancies_ booking data events

-Data events (in the occupancies category) originating from a booking (reservation) contain the following occupancy data:
+Data events (in the occupancies category) originating from a booking (reservation) specifically contain:
 * `reserved`
    a _boolean_ representing whether the workspace is reserved by an end user